Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/physically-based-sky-volume-override-reference.md

 ## Implementation details

-This sky type is a practical implementation of the method outlined in the paper [Precomputed Atmospheric Scattering](https://hal.inria.fr/inria-00288758/en) (Bruneton and Neyret, 2008), as well as the method outline in [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf) (Hillaire 2020).
+This sky type is a practical implementation of the method outlined in the paper [Precomputed Atmospheric Scattering](https://hal.inria.fr/inria-00288758/en) (Bruneton and Neyret, 2008), as well as the method outlined in [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf) (Hillaire 2020).

 This technique assumes that you always view the Scene from above the surface of the planet.
 This means that if a camera goes below the planet's surface, the sky renders as if the camera was at ground level.
 Where the surface of the planet is depends on the **Planet** settings set from the **Visual Environement**.